Lacuna¶

 -

-Quantify regional damage by measuring lesion overlap with standard brain parcellation atlases.
+Quantify focal damage by measuring lesion overlap with standard brain parcellation atlases.

 Install¶